CoinFabrik/geppetto/README.md

 #### Save App Credentials
 1. Under the *App Credentials* section, save the following:
-   - **Client Secret**: This will be our `SLACK_BOT_TOKEN`.
+   - **Client Secret**: This will be your `SLACK_BOT_TOKEN`.
    - **Signing Secret**.
 2. In the *App-Level Tokens* section:
    - Click on *Generate Tokens and Scopes*.
-   - Set a Token Name and assign the scope to `connections write`.
+   - Set a Token Name and assign the scope to `connections:write`.
-   - Generate and save the **App-Level Token** for later use (this will be our `SLACK_APP_TOKEN`).
+   - Generate and save the **App-Level Token** for later use (this will be your `SLACK_APP_TOKEN`).

 #### Reinstall Workspace
-Finally, in the *Basic Information* section, click on *Reinstall Workspace*.
+Finally, in the *Basic Information* section, click on *Reinstall to Workspace*.
 This action requires approval from an owner of your Slack workspace to consolidate the changes.

-#### Enviroment Configuration
+### Environment Configuration

 Before running the application, copy the `.configuration/.env.example` file into a new `.configuration/.env` file.
 Modify the following environment variables in this file:

-- `SLACK_BOT_TOKEN`: Slack bot token.
-This is the `Client Secret` from your slack App Credentials.
+- `SLACK_BOT_TOKEN`: Your Slack bot token (the `Client Secret` from your Slack App Credentials).
-- `SLACK_APP_TOKEN`: Slack application token.
-This is the `App-Level Token` from your slack App Credentials
+- `SLACK_APP_TOKEN`: Your Slack application token (the `App-Level Token` from your Slack App Credentials).
-- `OPENAI_API_KEY`: OpenAI API key.
+- `OPENAI_API_KEY`: Your OpenAI API key.
-- `SIGNING_SECRET`: Signing secret to verify Slack requests.
-This is the `Signing Secret` your slack App Credentials.
+- `SIGNING_SECRET`: Your Signing secret to verify Slack requests (from your Slack App Credentials).
-- `DALLE_MODEL`: OpenAI's DALL-E-3 model.
+- `DALLE_MODEL`: The OpenAI DALL-E-3 model.
-- `CHATGPT_MODEL`: OpenAI's ChatGPT-4 model.
+- `CHATGPT_MODEL`: The OpenAI ChatGPT-4 model.

-## Execution
+## Deployment

+Before you begin, ensure you have the following installed:
+- Python (version 3.x recommended)
+- pip (Python package manager)

+Follow these steps to deploy Geppetto:

+1. Download the repository and open your terminal.
-1. Install dependencies with `pip install -r requirements.txt`.
+2. Navigate to the repository directory and install dependencies with `pip install .`.
-2. Run the application with `python script_name.py`.
+3. Run the application by entering `geppetto` in the terminal.

 Enjoy interacting with ChatGPT-4 and DALL-E-3 on Slack!

 ## About CoinFabrik

 [CoinFabrik](https://www.coinfabrik.com/) is a research and development company specialized in Web3, with a strong background in cybersecurity.
-Founded in 2014, we have worked on over 250 decentralization projects, EVM based as well as Solana, Algorand, and Polkadot, among others.
-Beyond development, we offer security audits through a dedicated in-house team of senior cybersecurity professionals, currently working on code in Substrate, Solidity, Clarity, Rust, TEAL and Stellar Soroban.
+Founded in 2014, we have worked on over 250 decentralization projects, including EVM-based and other platforms like Solana, Algorand, and Polkadot.
+Beyond development, we offer security audits through a dedicated in-house team of senior cybersecurity professionals, working on code in languages such as Substrate, Solidity, Clarity, Rust, TEAL, and Stellar Soroban.

-Our team has an academic background in computer science, software engineering, and mathematics, including academic publications, patents turned into products, and conference presentations.
-Furthermore, we research along universities around the world.
-For example, we work with Cornell, UCLA, École Polytechnique in Paris and have an ongoing collaboration on knowledge transfer and open-source projects with the University of Buenos Aires, Argentina.
-Last, but not least, we have a great management and people experience team with strong experience in the field.
+Our team has an academic background in computer science, software engineering, and mathematics, with accomplishments including academic publications, patents turned into products, and conference presentations.
+We actively research in collaboration with universities worldwide, such as Cornell, UCLA, and École Polytechnique in Paris, and maintain an ongoing collaboration on knowledge transfer and open-source projects with the University of Buenos Aires, Argentina.
+Our management and people experience team has extensive expertise in the field.

 ## License

-Geppetto is licensed and distributed under a MIT license.
+Geppetto is licensed and distributed under the MIT license.
 [Contact us](https://www.coinfabrik.com/#contact-us) if you're looking for an exception to the terms.